mrpwd69/daily-quote/README.md

 # daily-quote
-An interesting quote system for your website to use.
-Enjoy folks!
+<h1 style="color:green;">An interesting quote system for your website to use.
+Enjoy folks!</h1>
+<br>
 Using PHP, HTML, BOOTSTRAP.
-<br>